FDA 510(k) & ISO Certified

 Staff-independent efficacy

 Electrical stimulation works regardless of staffing ratios or nurse compliance. ~10 minutes of nursing time per patient vs. 2+ hours for traditional turning protocols.
-A critical advantage in understaffed SNFs and hospitals.

 Home & facility ready